Baplar/ResoniteLinuxSplitteningPatches/README.md

 This is most likely going to be the approach that is taken for the official release of the Splittening, and thus we recommend this method.

-It is possible to run this setup by using the [system-installed Wine version](docs/NativeWine.md), or by using a [Proton version for improved performance and compatibility](docs/NativeProton.md).
+It is possible to run this setup by using the [system-installed Wine version](docs/NativeWine.md), or by using a [Proton version for improved performance and compatibility](docs/NativeProton.md) (recommended).

 - Please note that, in addition to all the features still in development, there are a couple of features that work on Windows, but not yet on Linux.
 Notably:
   - Audio output does not work (the CSCore library only supports Windows, alternatives are being considered)